offsoc/onionplan/docs/proposals/usability/certificates.md

-(TLS/HTTPS) certification][], created [validation rules for Onion Service v2 addresses][] (in 2015), later [extended for Onion Services v3][] (in 2020), standardizing the way [Certificate Authorities][] can issue certificates for .onion addresses and supports wildcards.
+(TLS/HTTPS) certification][], created [validation rules for Onion Service v2 addresses][] (in 2015), later [extended for Onion Services v3][] (in 2020), standardizing the way [Certificate Authorities][] can issue certificates for .onion addresses and supports wildcards[^cab-historical].

 Only a few commercial providers currently provide this service[^existing-certifiers].

+[^cab-historical]: For a historical background on Domain Validation (DV) certs,
+                   check the CA/B forum thread
+                   [DV issuance for next-generation onion services][].

 [^existing-certifiers]: As of January 2023, there are only two CAs issuing
                         certificates for .onion domains: